Mayfield Fire District No. 2

 The Mayfield Fire District is committed to serving the residents and visitors of the district with prompt and professional service.
 The district provides services for fire prevention and extinguishment, emergency medical services (EMS), confined space rescue, vehicle extrication, cold water rescue, and other emergency services as needed.

 Currently the Department consists of 39 members.
-Of the 43 members, 23 are qualified for interior attacks.
+Some of these members are qualified for interior attacks.
 What this means to the layman is that these people will put on an air pack and enter a burning building for the purpose of fire suppression and/or search and rescue operations.
-The department also currently has 11 members who are EMS certified and are able to provide Basic Life Support services.
+The department also has several members who are EMS certified and are able to provide Basic Life Support services.
 These people handle all sorts of medical emergencies to include medical and trauma related problems.

-The Department responded to 395 emergency calls in 2016.
+The Department responded to 459 emergency calls in 2017, with a majority of those calls being EMS related.

 The Mayfield Fire Department is currently accepting applications for new members.
 Please contact the Chief or stop by the firehouse on any Monday night to receive an application.